mayralgr/questions-answers/questions/spring-boot-autowired.md

 ### How

-* Spring do a scan of the classes in the context (the container of the application), helped by the annotations to create beans of them
+* Spring do a scan of the classes in the context (the container of the application), helped by the annotations, to create beans (objects that are the backbone of the application) of them
 * Spring do a second scan to inject the dependency, it searches for the bean (by its name) and if it find it, it injects the dependency by calling the constructor.
 If does not exist, it throws and exception